If you're having trouble with the latest version (8.0.0), try an older one.

 Next, to sync the 360 tablet, hold down the Xbox Guide button on the tablet until the lights flash.
 You may need to hold down the sync button on the bottom of the tablet (and press the sync button on the USB wireless receiver) as well.
 When it is synced, the tablet will illuminate one of the four corners of the Xbox Guide button (same as when a controller is synced).

 Just run the executable in the "bin" folder.
 It will add an icon to the notification area, which you can double-click or right-click to bring up the options dialogs above.

-PS3 tablet settings are global, and Xbox 360 tablet settings are configured per tablet based on serial number.
+Wii and PS3 tablet settings are global, and Xbox 360 tablet settings are configured per tablet based on serial number.
 It will save to an INI file (file name is in the title of the window).